Cartoon Network: Cartoon Network Studios

 Cartoon Network Studios originated as a division of Hanna-Barbera in 1994 to produce original programs for the network; it eventually became its own entity in 1999.
 While the studio has produced many Cartoon Network series, shows such as Big Bag, Ed, Edd n Eddy, Mike, Lu & Og, Courage the Cowardly Dog, Sheep in the Big City, Codename: Kids Next Door, The Secret Saturdays, and Sunday Pants were all produced without its involvement.
-Cartoon Network Studios has also produced shows for Adult Swim (alongside sister company Williams Street), Max, and Cartoonito.
+Cartoon Network Studios has also produced shows for Adult Swim (alongside sister company Williams Street), HBO Max, and Cartoonito.
 Live-action programming, initially for Cartoon Network but now exclusively for Adult Swim, is produced under the pseudonyms Alive and Kicking, Inc.; Rent Now Productions; and Factual Productions.

 Williams Street

 Williams Street Productions (formerly Ghost Planet Industries) serves as the headquarters and production arm for Adult Swim, located at 1065 Williams Street NW in Atlanta, Georgia.
 It produces original animated and live-action programs, and is also responsible for programming Toonami as well as former Cartoon Network blocks such as Cartoon Planet, Miguzi, and the Saturday Video Entertainment System.
 Prior to Adult Swim, the company produced Space Ghost Coast to Coast.